 Based on this housing capacity, there is evidently sufficient zoned land to meet the needs of the population and housing targets set by the Ministerial Guidelines and the NPF.
-In addition to this, there are also significant regeneration lands10 as yet not zoned for housing/mixed use that have potential to deliver additional housing which can be expedited to ensure that the ore Strategy is implemented in the appropriate timescale.
+In addition to this, there are also significant regeneration lands9 as yet not zoned for housing/mixed use that have potential to deliver additional housing which can be expedited to ensure that the core strategy is implemented in the appropriate timescale.
 For the purposes of clarity, these are included in Table 2-10 as potential lands.

 The later phases of these land areas are currently proposed for housing and regeneration beyond the six year life of this development plan.
-In light of the Government strategy Housing for All, these areas will be considered for variation where they are associated with projects led by Dublin City Council and/or the Land Development Agency; with the Core Strategy updated to remain in accordance with the NPF and RSES.
+In light of the Government strategy Housing for All, these areas will be considered for variation where they are associated with projects led by Dublin City Council and/or the Land Development Agency; with the core strategy updated to remain in accordance with the NPF and RSES.

-The Core Strategy Compliance Table, Table 2-11 below, sets out the level of exceedance at approximately 20%.
-This headroom is considered in line with the 20 - 25% surplus identified in the Draft Development Plan
+The Core Strategy Compliance Table, Table 2-11 below, sets out the level of exceedance at approximately 23%.
+This headroom is considered in line with the 20 - 25% surplus identified in the Development Plan Guidelines, published June 2022.